 Set a timeline for each audition and try to adhere to it.
 Otherwise, singing auditions have a tendency to drag on and on.
 To make the most of the time you have, ensure all members of the band are present and have them all take notes during each audition.
 They should write down their impressions, positive and negative.
 After the first round of auditions is complete, get together and compare notes, then decide as a group who you’ll request for callbacks.

 Finding the perfect new vocalist goes beyond just finding someone that can perform your songs well.
 It’s also important that they have a good work ethic and collaborative personality.
 When you think you’ve decided on the right new member of your band, request references to help determine these important intangible traits.

 Additionally, don’t feel that you have to rush into anything.
 Use a trial period where the new singer attends practices and perhaps participates in a live show.
-Agree in advance with the person that a final decision won’t be made until after the trial period, so that if you get a sense that it just isn’t working out, there won’t be hard feelings or complications.
+Agree in advance with the person that a final decision won’t be made until after the trial period.
+Then, if you get a sense it just isn’t working out, there won’t be hard feelings or complications.

-Take time to do the process correctly, and at the end of your search process, auditions and trial period, you’re sure to have an amazing new vocalist who will help guide your band to success.
+Take time and do the process correctly.
+At the end of your search process, auditions and trial period, you’ll have an amazing new vocalist who will help guide your band to success.